 Actuarial Comedy Books

-But four actuarial (and one statistical cat) comedy books later here we are…
+But five actuarial (and one statistical cat) comedy books and a sweet children’s book later here we are…

 book facts & figures

 (up to 29 February 2024)

 What do you call an actuary with a sense of humour?

 From the author of Confessions of an Actuarial Tutor comes this collection of more than 670 jokes that only actuaries will find funny (though probably only because they have such low standards for humour).